HIPS/autograd/docs/updateguide.md

 1. Forward-mode now comes built-in with `make_jvp`.
 1. There's now a clear extension API in `autograd.extend`, so you can write custom VJPs or wrap your own numerical libraries.
+1. Autograd is now backend-independent, making it easy to wrap other numerical libraries.
 1. Autograd's tracing functionality is now parameterized and easily reusable, and we added some new tracers for
    [computation graph visualization](https://github.com/hips/autograd/blob/master/examples/dot_graph.py)